Nampalys Mendy

-Nampalys Mendy (born 23 June 1992) is a professional footballer who plays as a defensive midfielder for club Watford.
-Born in France, he represents Senegal at international level.
+Nampalys Mendy (born 23 June 1992) is a professional footballer who plays as a defensive midfielder for club Metz.
+Born in France, he represents the Senegal national team.

 Due to his small stature, simple distribution, and reliable style of play, Mendy has been compared to former French international, Claude Makélélé.
 Monaco club scout Didier Christophe, for example, referred to Mendy as a "carbon copy" of Makélélé.
 Mendy featured in Senegal's 2021 Africa Cup of Nations Final victory against Egypt.

 Club career

 Early career

 After leaving Sporting Toulon in June 2007, Mendy went on trial with the football section of RC Toulon.
 According to Monaco scout Didier Christophe, the Toulon coaches stated that Mendy was there to "make up the numbers".
 However, while observing Mendy in training, Christophe noticed the player's intelligence and understanding of the game and recommended him to Dominique Bijotat, who was serving as head of the Monaco youth academy.